stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 incAge2 u = { age := u.age + 1 } u
 ```

+Assignment operator `:=` assigns a new value to the `age` field
+in `u`.
+Remember, that this will create a new `User` value.
+The original
+value `u` remains unaffected by this.

 This is already better, but the use case of modifying a
 record field is so common that Idris provides special syntax
-for this:
+for this as well:

 ```idris
 incAge3 : User -> User
 incAge3 u = { age $= (+ 1) } u
 ```

-The `(+ 1)` is a partially applied operator.
-These are
+`(+ 1)` is a partially applied operator.
+This is
-called *operator sections* and have to be put in parentheses.
+called an *operator section* and has to be put in parentheses.
+In all other aspects, it behaves like any other partially applied
+function.

+As an alternative to an operator section,
-As an alternative, we could have used an anonymous function
+we could have used an anonymous function
 (called a *lambda*) like so:

 ```idris